top of page

 3. The Philosophical Essence

-He teaches that endurance is sacred, and that mastery is born through limits.
+Time is the forge that tempers the soul.
+Refinement.
+Endurance is sacred, and that mastery is born through knowing boundaries.

 Essential Oils